JeffGiroux/f5_terraform/Azure/Autoscale_via_lb/README.md

   - ***Note***: Passwords and secrets will be moved to Azure Key Vault in the future
   - (TBD) The BIG-IP instance will query Azure Metadata API to retrieve the service account's token for authentication
   - (TBD) The BIG-IP instance will then use the secret name and the service account's token to query Azure Metadata API and dynamically retrieve the password for device onboarding
-- This template uses Declarative Onboarding (DO) and Application Services 3 (AS3) for the initial configuration.
-As part of the onboarding script, it will download the RPMs automatically.
+- This template uses BIG-IP Runtime Init for the initial configuration.
+As part of the onboarding script, it will download the F5 Toolchain RPMs automatically.
 See the [AS3 documentation](http://f5.com/AS3Docs) and [DO documentation](http://f5.com/DODocs) for details on how to use AS3 and Declarative Onboarding on your BIG-IP VE(s).
 The [Telemetry Streaming](http://f5.com/TSDocs) extension is also downloaded and can be configured to point to [F5 Beacon](https://f5.com/beacon-get-started), Azure Log Analytics, or many other consumers.
 - Files
   - alb.tf - resources for Azure LB
   - bigip.tf - resources for BIG-IP, NICs, public IPs
   - main.tf - resources for provider, versions, resource group
   - network.tf - data for existing subnets
-  - f5_onboard.tpl - onboarding script which is run by commandToExecute (user data).
+  - f5_onboard.tmpl - onboarding script which is run by commandToExecute (user data).
 It will be copied to /var/lib/waagent/CustomData upon bootup.
 This script is responsible for downloading the neccessary F5 Automation Toolchain RPM files, installing them, and then executing the onboarding REST calls via the [BIG-IP Runtime Init tool](https://github.com/F5Networks/f5-bigip-runtime-init).

 ## BIG-IQ License Manager
 This template uses PayGo BIG-IP image for the deployment (as default).
 If you would like to use BYOL/ELA/Subscription licenses from [BIG-IQ License Manager (LM)](https://community.f5.com/t5/technical-articles/managing-big-ip-licensing-with-big-iq/ta-p/279797), then these following steps are needed: